81 Catalysis

 Key Concepts and Summary

 Catalysts affect the rate of a chemical reaction by altering its mechanism to provide a lower activation energy.
+According to the Arrhenius Equation, a lower activation energy barrier will increase the rate constant, resulting in an increased rate of reaction.
 Catalysts can be homogenous (in the same phase as the reactants) or heterogeneous (a different phase than the reactants).

 1. Account for the increase in reaction rate brought about by a catalyst.